Marinecz/academic-kickstart/content/authors/admin/_index.md

 ---

 <div style="text-align: justify">I am a Ph.D Candidate in Proteomics at Institute of Physiology CAS within Laboratory of Translational Metabolism in Prague (Czech Republic).</div>
-<div style="text-align: justify">My researchs consists in elucidating the chiral structure of proteins having a biological action on the human body.
-Several modifications and degradations on the proteomic sequences can form throughout life.</div>
+<div style="text-align: justify">The first part of my research focuses on the proteomics sequence of aging collagen.
+For samples at different ages and organisms, L/D amino acid racemization, post-translational modifications and sequence degradations were studied during the natural aging process throughout life.</div>
-<div style="text-align: justify">The first part of my research focuses on the proteomic sequence of human collagen.
-For samples at different ages, L/D amino acid conversions, post-translational and crosslinking modifications were elucidated.</div>
+<div style="text-align: justify">The second part of my research focuses on the paleoproteomics analysis of skeletal remains for the sex estimation.
+Both amelogenin protein forms from archaeological tooth were studied.</div>